Labels & Tags Buying Guide

 Zebra ZD230 / ZD420 / ZD621Direct thermal or thermal transfer4 x 6 in shipping; 2 x 1 in barcode1 in core for desktop; 3 in core for industrial.

-RolloDirect thermal only4 x 6 inAccepts rolls and fanfold; carrier-standard shipping.
+RolloDirect thermal only4 x 6 inAccepts rolls and fanfold for common shipping-label workflows.

 Munbyn ITPP941 / 130BDirect thermal only4 x 6 inRoll or fanfold; 1 in core or external roll holder.